microsoft/appcenter-sdk-react-native/README.md

     You need to copy paste the App secret value for Xamarin iOS and Android app from Mobile Center portal.
 Make sure to replace the placeholder text above with the actual values for your application.

     The example above shows how to use the `Start()` method and include both the Analytics and Crashes module.
 If you wish not to use Analytics, remove the parameter from the method call above.
 Note that, unless you explicitly specify each module as parameters in the start method, you can't use that Mobile Center service.
 Also, the `Start()` API can be used only once in the lifecycle of your app – all other calls will log a warning to the console and only the modules included in the first call will be available.

+   **Note that your forms iOS app requires additional setup-steps for Distribute to work.**

+   These steps are described above in the `Xamarin.iOS`-paragraph.

 ## 5. Analytics APIs